Linux Disk Management Terminology

 File systems

 A file system is a logical container used to store files and directories.
-We can create a separate file system on each partition or can use the same file system on all partitions.
-Linux supports several file system types such as EXT, EXT2, EXT3, EXT4, XFS, VFAT, NTFS, SWAP Space, LVM, and RAID
+We can create a separate file system for each partition or use the same file system for all partitions.
+Linux supports several file system types, such as EXT, EXT2, EXT3, EXT4, XFS, VFAT, NTFS, SWAP Space, LVM, and RAID.

 MBR / GPT